 If you are downloading several files, they can stall as a result of slower speeds, browser crashes or PC shutdowns.
 When there are multiple large files, it can be time-consuming to pay close attention to each and every download.
 It is way faster and more convenient to use a download manager since you can pause and restart your downloads anytime.

-Here is an updated list of the best download managers for your Windows 10 PC in 2019.
+Here is an updated list of the best download managers for your Windows 10 PC.
 For users of Linux, Android or Mac, we have you covered.
 Having said this, some of the recommendations below are also available for either Mac or Linux or both.

 1. Free Download Manager